RLP-199-17 in its

 through his mastery of the keyboard, his insight in the score, and the

-ability to convey this by the display of a great variety of tensions
+ability to convey this by displaying a great variety of tensions and

 as if the recreation of the composer's work was almost non physical,